ryayoung/ryayoung/README.md

 <hr>

 ### Quick Marks: Quickly create and auto-toggle global garks
-This is an original idea, in which I create a map that actually re-maps itself each time it's called.
-Sweet!

 Marks, while extremely useful, are a bit cumbersome to use.
 Do you ever forget which marks map to which places, accidentally try to use a local mark globally, create too many marks and lose track of them, or find that the syntax is too cumbersome for quickly switching between two marks?

 This script streamlines the most common use case for marks, making your workflow more efficient: